[First published in the Broad Street Review 14 Oct 2013 as A composer’s secrets.]

 But the trickiest one was right before the words, “O come, thou Dayspring, come and cheer / Our spirits by Thine advent here.”
 A trap—you see it, of course, and I see it now.
 Changing from mourning and lonely exile and death’s dark shadows to cheer and to “Rejoice, rejoice!
 Emmanuel / Shall come to thee, O Israel” is the universal trap.

 Sad to happy is the big tell on the poker face of the bad composer, and I had stepped in it, big-time.

 Handsome prince’s quandary

-Big chords I had there, juicy, burgeoning, sis-boom-bah anticipations, where strings glow as the rich but gloomy heir, having discovered that the beautiful but mysterious debutante is actually a scullery maid, turns to her on the footbridge, far from the composer-less party, and—no longer caring that his rich but gloomy father will disinherit him—is about to sing that she has stolen his heart and will she be his forever?
+Big chords I had there, juicy, burgeoning, sis-boom-bah anticipations, strings glowing as the rich but gloomy heir, having discovered that the beautiful but mysterious debutante is actually a scullery maid, turns to her on the footbridge, far from the composer-less party, and—no longer caring that his rich but gloomy father will disinherit him—is about to sing that she has stolen his heart and will she be his forever?

 The ending?
 Cod, Recumbent, on Field of Ice again.
 So I repeated the fix from the beginning, only softer, and ending low.

 Ah, repetition.
 You would hardly believe how much repetition there is in great music—so I won’t say, since that’s another composer’s secret.
 (All right, Secret #3: A lot.)